jwilger/jwilger.github.io/_posts/2019-07-14-td3-initial-review.md

 The level of personal service you get when buying a bike from Rodeo Labs is impressive.
-Yes, there were some hiccups along the way, but the communication was great from the start, and Stephen clearly is personaly invested in making sure his customers are happy.
+Yes, there were some hiccups along the way, but the communication was great from the start, and Stephen clearly is personally invested in making sure his customers are happy.
 I get the strong impression that, should I happen to encounter any issues with the frameset, Rodeo Labs will continue to provide that same level of support down the road.
 The Trail Donkey is a passion project, and that shows in both the thoughtful design of the frameset itself as well as in the way Rodeo Labs talks